Aris Antoniades: Early life and education

-Antoniades was born and raised in Limassol, Cyprus, and began taking piano lessons at age 5.
-After being awarded a scholarship from the Fulbright Commission, he moved to the United States where he completed his bachelor's and master's degrees in classical composition at the Manhattan School of Music in New York City, receiving the Provost's Award for Academic Excellence upon graduation.
-Antoniades is currently pursuing a Ph.D. at Saint Louis University, Missouri.
+Antoniades was born and raised in Limassol, Cyprus, and began taking piano lessons at age five.
+After being awarded a scholarship from the Fulbright Commission, he moved to the United States, where he completed his bachelor's and master's degrees in classical composition at the Manhattan School of Music in New York City, receiving the Provost's Award for Academic Excellence upon graduation.
+He later completed his Ph.D. in Education at Saint Louis University, Missouri.